 Founding Mothers: Women in the Struggle for American Independence

 This talk puts to rest another of the remarkable myths of the American Revolution: that it was an all male affair.
-An 8 year home front war and American women didn’t notice it?
+An 8-year home front war and American women didn’t notice it?
+No chance.
 In fact, the politicization of women in the 1760s and 1770s is one of the most striking consequences of the rebellion against British rule.

 The Role of Women in the American Revolution